Steven F. Lawson

-Steven Fred Lawson (born June 14, 1945) is a noted historian of the Civil Rights Movement in the United States.
+Steven Fred Lawson (born June 14, 1945) is an American historian of the Civil Rights Movement in the United States.
+He is an emeritus professor at Rutgers University–New Brunswick.

+Life and career

 Born in the Bronx, New York, he is the son of Ceil Parker Lawson, a housewife, and Murray Lawson, a retail hardware clerk.
 He had a sister, Lona Lawson Mirchin, who died in 2004.

+He earned his Ph.D. in history from Columbia University in 1974.
 After teaching at various colleges and universities for forty years, he is now retired, works as an independent scholar, and shares a home in New Jersey with his wife Nancy A. Hewitt and their miniature poodle, Scooter (named after 1950s New York Yankees star and broadcaster Phil Rizzuto).